 Or enjoy the lake by boat.
 Venture into the water on a kayak, catamaran or small yacht.
 Explore the lake’s inlets and wide waters.
 Listen to the sounds of the wildlife and the water lapping at your boat.

 or a day entry permit.
 The Desert Parks Pass includes maps, information about the parks, Lake Eyre’s Aboriginal history and safety tips.
-Day entry permits for Lake Eyre National Park are available at the self-registration station on the road to Halligan Bay.
+Day entry permits are available at the self-registration station on the road to Halligan Bay.

 Four-wheel drive (4WD) country

 Lake Eyre really is four-wheel drive (4WD) country.
 While you can reach some of the lake in a standard vehicle, it is not ideal.
 Many of the roads, including those in Kati Thanda-Lake Eyre National Park are for four-wheel drive vehicles (4WD) only.